AEG14/AEG14/README.md

 - **Hatod App:** A Grab Car clone app, using Google Maps API and Firebase.
 - **AirborneAirways:** A web application for airline reservations, built with Angular and Firebase.
 - **SkinSense:** Currently in development as our final Capstone Project to make it an app with a full cycle of its functionalities.
 It's built with Flutter, Firebase, Google Maps, ZegoCloud, Paypal or Sandbox, and some small Machine Learning for Image Classification.
+### 🏆 **IPBL 2024 (International Project-Based Learning) | STUST, Tainan, Taiwan**
+- **🥇 1st Place - Smart Drone Creative Challenge:**
+  - Built a **Search and Rescue** app in one night using Firebase and a Raspberry Pi drone.
+  - Implemented gesture detection, location pinning, and real-time alerts.
+- **🥉 3rd Place - Smart Drone Vision Challenge:**
+  - Collaborated internationally to program a drone for **complex shape formation** with a focus on speed and precision.

 ## 🛠️ Tech Stack
 <div>